My Tarot Decks

 Swietlistej Drogi (Radiant Light) Tarot *.
 This is a haunting Polish deck with stunning, thoughtful imagery and amazing design.
 I’m so fond of this deck.
 The card stock is a printing of what I think are mixed-media paintings done in part using wax crayons and etchings.
 (Tarot Garden backs me up on this, so that seems to be the case.)
 Do click the linked page for more views of this deck; the photos really don’t do it justice.

 Tarocchi di Dario Fo, a rare abstract deck created and illustrated by the Nobel-winning Italian playwright.
 Vivid and racy and fun, feels very archetypal and yet slice-of-life at once.
+This tarot feels like the vision of a dirty old man, and I’m not quite sure whether that’s delightful or appalling or both at once.

 The Tarot of the Divine by Yoshi Yoshitani.
 I had actually been following this artist’s Instagram account where she’d been sharing her progress towards making this deck, so when she finally, after several years, announced a Kickstarter for the full deck, I immediately backed it — a lucky thing because this deck was in so much demand the Kickstarter quickly maxed out.
 And it’s easy to see why — this is a stunning multicultural deck inspired by folklore and mythology from around the world.
 Just captivating and lovely.